-Located in downtown Las Vegas, the Mob Museum showcases both sides of the notorious battle between organized crime and law enforcement.
+Located in downtown Las Vegas, The Mob Museum showcases both sides of the notorious battle between organized crime and law enforcement.
 It opened last year and was inaugurated by Mayor Oscar Goodman, who also happened to be the lawyer for all the mobsters in town.
-(Side note: his steak restaurant, Oscar’s, is really good.)
+(Side note: his steak restaurant, Oscar’s, is really delicious.)
 There are high-tech theater presentations, one-of-a-kind artifacts, and interactive exhibits.
 It will teach you about the Vegas so immortalized in movies like Casino.

 Eat with the locals

 The Strip has some of the best food in the world, and with the amount of money flowing through that street, it’s easy to see why.
 I’ve had some world-class meals here, but if you want to get a taste of local Vegas food, be sure to wander off the beaten path and try some of these places:

 - Lotus of Siam

 - Sushi Mon

 MORE ON FOOD —> Here is a list of affordable and delicious restaurants in Las Vegas.

 Head downtown to Fremont Street